On monophonic position sets in graphs: Computational complexity

 The problem is hard to solve as shown by the next theorem.

 \begin{theorem} The {\sc Monophonic position set} problem is NP-hard. \end{theorem}

 \begin{proof}

 We prove that the {\sc Clique} problem polynomially reduces to {\sc Monophonic position set}.
-Here a definition of the decision version of the problem: \begin{quote} An instance of {\sc Clique} is given by a graph $G$ and a positive integer $k\leq |V|$.
-The {\sc Clique} problem asks whether $G$ contains a clique $K\subseteq V(G)$ of size $k$ or more. \end{quote}
+An instance of {\sc Clique} is given by a graph $G$ and a positive integer $k\leq |V|$.
+The {\sc Clique} problem asks whether $G$ contains a clique $K\subseteq V(G)$ of order $k$ or more.

 The NP-completeness of {\sc Clique} is well known, as it is one of the original list of 21 NP-complete problems presented in~\cite{Karp72}.
-We polynomially transform an instance $(G,k)$ of {\sc Clique} to an instance $(G',k')$ of {\sc Monophonic position set}.
-In particular, given $(G,k)$ we must construct a graph $G'$ and a positive integer $k'$ such that $G$ has a clique of size $k$ or more if and only if $G'$ has a monophonic position set of size $k'$ or more.
+We polynomially transform an instance $(G,k)$ of {\sc Clique} to an instance $(G',k')$ of {\sc Monophonic position set} so that $G$ has a clique of order $k$ or more if and only if $G'$ has a monophonic position set of order $k'$ or more.

 Given an instance $(G,k)$, the graph $G'$ is built as follows: